elwin013/vitaly-extension/README.md

 3. Run `npm run package` to build production version of extension and package it into `.crx` file.
 4. Packaged extension will be in `dist/name-from-package-json.crx`.

-Scripts for generating secrets is based on [this answer on StackOverflow by wOxxOm](https://stackoverflow.com/a/23877974).
+Scripts for generating secrets is based on [this answer on StackOverflow](https://stackoverflow.com/a/23877974).
 To obtain extension id from private key you can use command `2>/dev/null openssl rsa -in secrets/private-key.pem -pubout -outform DER |  shasum -a 256 | head -c32 | tr 0-9a-f a-p`.

 ## Extension version in manifest.json

 All metadata of extension is stored in `src/manifest.json`.
-During build process version in aforementioned file is replaced with the version from `package.json.` This allows to easily bump version of extension using e.g. `npm version x.y.z`.
+During build process version in aforementioned file is replaced with the version from `package.json`.
+This allows to easily bump version of extension using e.g. `npm version x.y.z`.

 ## License